ndwolfwood/xfce-theme-switcher/README.md

 ## Adding the script to XFCE Autostart

-In order to run the script it must be added to ausotrat.
+In order to run the script it must be added to autostart.
 For this you have to to the following:

 1. Open XFCE Settings Manager.